Master Your Marketing Mix: Live Strategy Session

 In our 2023 State of Developer Marketing benchmarks survey, 97% of B2B tech marketing leaders reported that marketing to developers was an important part of their organization’s growth objectives.

-These leaders understand that developers are key decision makers in the software industry and have significant influence on the adoption of new technologies.
-In fact, the State of Developer Nation reported that somewhere between 87% to 96% of developers with leadership functions are involved in purchase decisions.
-And, DeveloperMedia found that 60% of developers have the ability to approve or reject a tool purchase.
+These leaders understand that developers are key decision makers in the software industry and have significant influence on the adoption of new technologies with 60% of developers having the ability to approve or reject a tool purchase.

 Companies that are looking to purchase technology almost definitely have developers behind the scenes who influence purchasing decisions.
 Ignoring this audience can delay or even derail a sale.